ColaCare: Enhancing Electronic Health Record Modeling through Large Language Model-Driven Multi-Agent Collaboration: Problem Definition

 \subsection{Predictive Objective Formulation}

-The prediction task is defined as a binary classification problem aimed at predicting patients' mortality outcomes.
+The prediction task is defined as a binary classification problem aimed at predicting patients' mortality outcomes or 30-day readmission.
 Our goal is to extract knowledge from EHR data, supplemented by auxiliary external medical knowledge (e.g., medical guidelines), to enhance predictive modeling of EHRs.
 Thus, the predictive objective is formulated as: